-The internship is possibly the most important aspect of the preparation of school administrators.
-An increasing body of research shows that it is during the internship that the prospective leaders develop the model of the type of administrator he or she will become.
+The internship is perhaps the most important aspect of the preparation of school administrators.
+Research shows that it is during the internship that prospective leaders develop the model of the type of administrator he or she will become.
 It is through the internship that the intern has the unique opportunity to develop key skills needed for leadership.

 The prospective administrator works with one or more site supervisor/mentor(s) to practice the skills, knowledge and attitudes developed through the classroom portion of the leadership preparation program.
 In addition, the intern is exposed to practical aspects of administration, which cannot be taught in a theoretical setting.

 The internship represents a cooperative effort between local school districts and the college.